baolab-rice/LV_caller/README.md

 Note: For an efficient running, we use two references.
 One with flag 'g' is the amplicon product reference; Another with flag 'G' is the genome reference for large insertion mapping.

 In the script folder, you could run with the following line.
+(Note:rxn is for identifying the folder from longread_umi, usr may manually find it.)

  ```bash
  python3 SMRTseq_data_processing.py \